 Give Back This June And Donate Your Car

-Many children are facing cancer and other life-threatening medical conditions each day.
+Many children are facing cancer and other critical illnesses each day.
 One way you can make a positive difference today is to make a vehicle donation to Wheels For Wishes benefiting Make-A-Wish.
-Make-A-Wish grants wishes to children ages 2 ½ – 18 who are facing life-threatening medical conditions.
+Make-A-Wish grants wishes to children ages 2 ½ – 18 who are facing critical illnesses.
 You can help them reach more children in your community just by donating your car, truck, boat, RV, motorcycle or other vehicle.

 To make a donation, please call 1-877-431-9474 or fill out our easy online car donation form.
 Your donation will help Make-A-Wish bring more hope, strength and joy to a local child during a time when they need it most.